peteral/kapa/README.md

 ### Time Domain - Sprint

-I have decided to make following assumptions in order to get the time-domain plannable:
+I have decided to make following assumptions for simplicity:

 * we plan in sprints
 * sprints are done in sequence
-* when parallel work in a sprint is necessary because sprints can only be handled by one resource, then we will have to create a sprint per resource
 * all teams have the same duration of sprints

-* **s: sprints** sprints starting in this sprint
+* the trick to handle task larger than a sprint and max task velocity per sprint is not planning the tasks directly but split them into smaller chunks (sub-tasks) and plan them.

 * **f: sprint** sprint to whose backlog this sprint belongs
 * **f: velocity** the sprint's velocity in this sprint
 * **f: name** sprints with same name are the same sprints (same column on time axis)